yxshee/sentiment-trader-analysis/ds_yashdogra/results.md

 ## Executive Summary of Quantitative Results

-This document supplements the comprehensive `ds_report.docx` with specific quantitative findings from the sentiment-trader analysis project.
+This supplements the comprehensive report with specific quantitative findings from the sentiment-trader analysis project.

 ### Dataset Overview
 - **Total Trades Analyzed**: 211,226 individual transactions